 The USA federal Government under the Trump Presidency shows how countries actions can impose change and disruption for businesses.
-Not only their threats but actual actions mean companies need to plan and have back up plans particularly if they are part of or rely on an international supply chain.
+Not only their threats but actual actions mean companies need to plan and have back up plans particularly if they are part of or rely on an international supply chain, such as with just in time production.
 Political risk is a real issue.

 With campaign promises to build a wall between the Mexico-United States border and continued threats to close Ports of Entry and to impose tariffs on foreign goods, organisations must now evaluate the damage that such events could have on their supply chain.